EarlOu/3dmm_final/README.md

 # 3dmm_final
-Final project, 3D Multimedia System Design 2013, National Taiwan Univeristy
+Paralleling SIFT detector and descriptor operation with OpenCL.
+This is the final project of 3D Multimedia System Design (3DMM) 2013, National Taiwan Univeristy.
+See http://media.ee.ntu.edu.tw/courses/3Dmedia/15S/overview.html

-# Description
+# Note
-Paralleling SIFT detector and descriptor operation with OpenCL
+* Built with VS2012